Aridhia-Open-Source/federated-node-task-controller/README.md

 This python controller aims to monitor a CRD which is defined in [this manifest](./k8s/crd.yaml) and translate it into an internal request to the federated node to `POST /tasks`.

-After creating a task successfully, it will periodically check for the status and (TODO) push the results, once the pod completes, ideally outside the environment.
+After creating a task successfully, it will periodically check for the status and push the results, once the task pod completes, on a github repository.

 ### How does this work?
 Let's imagine that the source code to run some analytics is hosted in github in repo `average_analysis`.